bombasticSlacks/Aspirant/Game/Hunter.md

 You and those travelling with you cannot be tracked.

 #### Pin And Restrain
 While you are successfully grappling someone on your turn, you may as an action attempt to more permanently restrain them with [Manacles](Example-Gear#Manacles) or an equivalent item.
-This is a [Sport](Sport) [Opposed Difficulty](Skills#Opposed%20Difficulty) test opposed by the opponents [Sport](Sport).
+This is a [Athletics](Strength#Athletics) [Opposed Difficulty](Skills#Opposed%20Difficulty) test opposed by the opponents [Athletics](Strength#Athletics).

 #### Take Them Alive
 After injuring someone, you may always opt for them to go unconscious instead of dying.

 #### Terrify
-After inflicting an injury in melee, you can spend your [Reaction](Combat#Reacting%20to%20Attacks) to intimidate an enemy with a [Converse](Converse) skill test with difficulty equal to their [Resolve](Stats#Resolve).
+After inflicting an injury in melee, you can spend your [Reaction](Combat#Reacting%20to%20Attacks) to intimidate an enemy with a [Connection](Communication#Connection) skill test with difficulty equal to their [Spirit](Spirit).
 If you succeed, they surrender; otherwise, they take a -2 to all actions until your next turn.

 Some enemies are not intelligent enough or just refuse to surrender under any circumstances.